guofei-tju/RF-Ada-DF/README.md

 # RF-Ada-DF
-The codes and ruselts for ''RF-Ada-DF: An integrated predictor for identifying protein-protein interactions''
+Codes and Ruselts of paper RF-Ada-DF: An integrated predictor for identifying protein-protein interactions''